AbdullahHendy/clickworthy-resume/README.md

 ---

-### Publication
+### Publication Entry
-The `pub` function formats a publication citation using various academic styles (e.g. APA, IEEE, MLA, CV).
+The `pub` function formats a publication citation entry using a simple yet common style.
 It supports highlighting a specific author, linking the title via DOI, and adding extra notes.
 Use the `hide` flag to skip rendering.
-> **NOTE**: *CV* format is the default and appears to be the most widely used format.
-Other citation styles **might not** reflect all guidlines for that style in different scenarios.
-The styling in all styles are geared towards **Conference Papers**
+> **NOTE**: the style used for publication references appears to be the most widely used format.
+For more standarized/advanced citation styles see [the Publication List section]()

 #### Parameters
 - `authors`: A list of author names